diku-dk/alpacc/sequential-parser/README.md

 # Table-driven LL(1) parser
 A primitive table-driven LL(1) parser [1, 68] which prints out the productions used for parsing a given string.
-It is primitive since it assumes that you have defined a context-free grammar which is well-defined.
+Primitive meaning it assumes that you have defined a context-free grammar which is LL(1).
 The least the parser do is throw an error if the input could not be parsed.
 This parser was created as an exercise to help the author understand table-driven LL(1) parsing.

 Sources: